kevlar-kt/kevlar/docs/pages/modules/antipiracy/privacy.md

 	Let's just say it usually goes down like this:

-	1. User tries to crack your software with pirate software;
+	1. User tries to crack your app with pirate software;
-	2. Your software picks up the pirate software, and refuses to start the in-app transaction because the environment is unsecure;
+	2. Your app picks up the pirate software, and refuses to start the in-app transaction because the environment is unsecure;
-	3. Said user goes on the store and angrily reviews your app as garbage/spyware/malware/crapware/trojan/...
+	3. Said user suddently becomes a mobile security expert and goes on the store to angrily review your app as garbage/spyware/malware/trojan/...